-Early Start Program
+Admission - Early Start Program

-The California State University's Early Start Program is required for incoming students who score below 50 on the Entry Level Math (ELM) exam and/or score below 147 on the English Placement Test (EPT).
+The California State University's Early Start Program is required for incoming students who score below 50 on the Entry Level Math (ELM) exam and/or score below 138 on the English Placement Test (EPT).

-- Early Start takes place during the summer before the freshman year. - Early Start Math and English courses will be available at every CSU campus, several community colleges, and online. - Financial aid is available for those who qualify. - Once ELM/EPT scores have been received, SJSU will send registration information to students who are required to participate.
-If you will be participating in Early Start a CSU campus other than SJSU, check with that campus for any additional rules or requirements relating to the Early Start Program.
+- Early Start takes place during the summer before the freshman year. - · Early Start Math and English courses will be available at every CSU campus, several community colleges, and online. - Financial aid is available for those who qualify for the fall term.

+Once ELM/EPT scores have been received, SJSU will send registration information to students who are required to participate.
+If you will be attending a CSU campus other than SJSU in the fall, check with that campus for any additional rules or requirements relating to the Early Start Program.

-Students who need sign language interpreters or other accommodations should contact the Accessible Education Center at (408) 924.6000 as soon as possible or at least two weeks prior to the student's first day of their Early Start Program.
-For more information about the AEC or to learn about AEC's student registration process, visit the Accessible Education Center web site: www.sjsu.edu/aec/.
+Students who need sign language interpreters or other accommodations should contact the Disability Resource Center at (408) 924.6000 as soon as possible or at least two weeks prior to the student's first day of their Early Start Program.
+For more information about the DRC or to learn about DRC's student registration process, visit the Disability Resource Center web site: www.drc.sjsu.edu